 by George C. Clark

-The death of the sinner is demanded by the broken law.
-That is justice.
+The death of the sinner is justly demanded by the broken law.
 But the Israelite transgressor who presented himself at the sanctuary with an offering brought a substitute.
 His lamb or goat could die in his stead.
-Thus, God provided a way by which a sinner could be forgiven, and the law could be satisfied, a way by which justice could be vindicated, and yet the transgressor could retain his life.
-That way was vicarious atonement–someone else may bear the penalty for the sinner’s transgression.
+Thus, God provided a way by which a sinner could be forgiven and the law could be satisfied, a way by which justice could be vindicated, and yet the transgressor could retain his life.
+That way was vicarious atonement; someone else would bear the penalty for the sinner’s transgression.

-Yes, my reader, it is God’s plan for His people to be holy.
+Yes, my Reader, it is God’s will for His people to be holy.
 This was typified, as we have seen, under the law.
-But, since “it is not possible that the blood of bulls and of goats should take away sins,” Jesus had to shed his own precious blood in order that we might obtain this true, antitypical New Testament holiness.
-And, “if the blood of bulls and of goats and the ashes of an heifer sprinkling the unclean, sanctifies to the purifying of the flesh, how much more shall the blood of Christ, who through the eternal Spirit offered himself without spot to God, purge your conscience from dead works to serve the living God” (Heb.
+But, since “it is impossible for the blood of bulls and goats to take away sins,” Jesus had to shed his own precious blood in order that we might obtain true holiness, the holiness of the heart.
+And, “if the blood of bulls and of goats and the ashes of a heifer sprinkling the defiled sanctifies for the purification of the flesh, how much more does the blood of Christ, who through the eternal Spirit offered himself without blemish to God, purge your conscience from dead works to serve the living God” (Heb.
 9:13–14)?

 Friend, do you know anything about this experience?
 Has the blood of Christ been applied to your heart?
 You see, the Lord wants to cleanse us as well as forgive us.
 And “If we confess our sins,” 1John 1:9 tells us, “he is faithful and just to forgive us our sins AND to cleanse us from all unrighteousness.”

-My dear friend, if you have received the baptism of the Spirit and been made holy, then pursue holiness with all your strength.
+My dear Friend, if you have received the baptism of the Spirit and been made holy, then pursue holiness with all your strength.
 The reward is not to the one who starts the race but to him who completes it.
-Remember the exhortation of the man of God: “We are made partakers of Christ if we hold the beginning of our confidence steadfast until the end” (Heb.
+Remember the exhortation of the man of God: “We are made partakers with Christ if we hold fast our first confidence firm until the end” (Heb.
 3:14).
-We go to holiness when we go to Christ for his baptism, but we are to grow in holiness after we receive it.
+We are going to holiness when we go to Christ for his baptism, and he expects us to grow in holiness after we receive it.
 Otherwise, we will not be saved from the coming wrath.

-Every sanctified believer who is wise sincerely strives to please God after his conversion.
-Paul warned the born-again saints in Corinth, who were evidently unstable concerning the faith, to cleanse themselves “from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.”
-This exhortation is a challenge to every double-minded believer, to every soul torn between a love for this world and his love for Christ.
+Every sanctified believer who is wise will strive to please God after his conversion.
+Paul warned the saints in Corinth, who were evidently unstable concerning the faith, to cleanse themselves “from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.”
+This exhortation is a challenge to every double-minded believer, to every soul torn between a love for this world and love for Christ.

-We notice the burden that was on Paul’s heart for the Thessalonians when we read of his longing to come to them "that we might see your face and perfect that which is lacking in your faith” (1Thess.
+We notice the burden that was on Paul’s heart for the Thessalonians when we read of his longing to come to them “to see [their] face and to perfect the things lacking in [their] faith” (1Thess.
 3:10).
 And why did Paul want to bring this perfection to the Thessalonians?
-"To the end that God may establish your hearts blameless in holiness before God” (1Thess.
+“So that [their] hearts may be established, blameless in holiness before our God” (1Thess.
 3:13).

-My dear reader, when God called us to holiness, He was calling us not just to be made holy but to stay that way so that we might always be available as a vessel suitable for the Master’s use.
+My dear Reader, when God called us to holiness, He was calling us not just to be made holy but to stay holy, so that we might always be vessels suitable for the Master’s use.
 God’s family is made up of believers whose sins have been washed away by the blood of Jesus Christ.
-But how many of us are still clean, still walking in the holiness we were once made partakers of?
+But how many of us are still clean, still walking in and growing in the holiness we were made partakers of?

-May God grant us all the grace to be among the number who will stand before Him with “clean hands and a pure heart” because we have “kept the faith” after we were brought into it.
+May God grant us all the grace to be among the number who will stand before Him with “clean hands and a pure heart” because we have “kept the faith” after He brought us into it.